RustyMarvin/mw-simple-query/API.md

 <a name="wrapped-element-removechild"></a>
 ### .removeChild( node )

+Removes the given child wrapped element/dom node from this wrapped elements child nodes and returns it as a wrapped element.
+Note: If the given element was a wrapped element, the same instance is returned.

 **node** _{object}_: The child node to remove, given as wrapped element or dom element.
 **returns** _{object}_: The removed child node wrapped element.